 As early as the Spring of 2018 there had been rumours of a new bistro and bar moving into the former Antiques Shop and Vintage Tea Room at the top corner of Church Street.
 Planning permission proved the point, then it came to fruition on Friday 29th November 2019 when The Vault opened.
 Just around the corner on St Mary's Street, the former JT Smith's furniture shop had already become Cristello's bridal shop and wine/gin bar in March 2019.

-Jim of the Cherrydale Chinese take-away (Market Street, opposite Gregg's) retired in March 2020 and the shop became available.
+Jim of the Cherrydale Chinese take-away (Market Street, opposite Gregg's) retired in March 2020 and the shop became available for other uses.
 On VJ-Day 2020 (15th August) a new venture started.
-Cherrydale was converted into an upmarket new venue, 'BARiSTA & CUCiNA' as a coffee shop and Mediterranean grill on the ground floor and with a wine and cocktail bar upstairs.
-Its owner, Matthew Crisp wants it to be bicycle-friendly to attract the many cyclists who pass through our district on road or the T-P Trail.
-He is noted for the 'Market Kitchen' in Barnsley's new 'Glass Works' complex.
+Cherrydale was converted into an upmarket new venue, 'BARiSTA & CUCiNA' as a coffee shop and Mediterranean grill on the ground floor and a wine and cocktail bar upstairs.
+Its owner, Matthew Crisp wanted it to be bicycle-friendly to attract the many cyclists who pass through our district on road or the T-P Trail.
+He was noted for the 'Market Kitchen' in Barnsley's new Glass Works complex.
 Barista-UK.
+It did not last.

 2022 and Beyond